ayushmunjal/test/README.md

-# Xello
+# Tooltip Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This demo project was developed for **Xello**.

-## Install Packages
+## Install Dependencies

-Run `npm install` to install required packages.
+Clone or download the files and Run `npm install` from Node.js command prompt to install the dependencies.
+With the installation, `node_modules` folder gets created.

 ## Copy file